eosnetworkfoundation/grant-framework/applications/myproject_8BitArcade.md

 ### Team Experience

-> Please describe the team's relevant experience.
-If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
-For research-related grants, references to past publications and projects in a related domain are helpful.
-If you applied for a Pomelo grant in the past, please be sure you listed them in the section above and mention them in detail in this section.
 - Tomi: is an experienced Consultant with a demonstrated history of working in the information technology and services industry.
 Skilled in JavaScript, Jenkins, Ksh, Java, and React.
 Experienced in both project implementation and continuous development and daily maintenance with multiple business critical solutions and services.
 Passionate about DevOps and AWS Cloud Services.
 Strong consulting professional with a Bachelor of Engineering focused in Information Technology from HAMK.
 Tomi's has worked on the following projects:
   - Upgrading a website from ancient angularjs to current reactjs for a relatively big metaverse game.
   - He has also worked with Finnish postal service web group.